-If you are applying to spend a semester or year studying abroad at the University of Leeds you must ensure you meet our English language requirements as outlined on this page.
+If you are applying to spend a semester or a year studying abroad at the University of Leeds, you must make sure you meet our English language entry requirements.

-The majority of teaching schools at the University of Leeds expect the standard University of Leeds English language requirement.
+The majority of teaching schools at the University of Leeds expect study abroad students starting in September or January to meet the standard University of Leeds English language requirements.
+These are:

 - School of Fine Art, History of Art and Cultural Studies (module code ARTF)